Prospecting Emails: Strategies to Capture Attention (with AI)

 Example:

-I noticed you're currently searching for a [specific position] at [Company Name].
-Finding the right fit quickly has become quite the challenge, hasn't it?
+Hello [FirstName], I noticed that you're currently looking for a [specific position] at [Company Name].
+Finding the

 2. PAS Framework (Problem, Agitate, Solution)

-Identify a problem, stir up the consequences, and propose a direct solution.
+Identifies a problem, agitates the consequences, and offers a direct solution.

 Example:

-Every day without the right candidate is a missed opportunity.
-We see it daily: companies like [Company Name] struggle to attract the right talent in time.
+candidate is a missed opportunity.
+We see it every day: companies like [Company Name] struggle to attract suitable

-We helped [Reference Company] automate their recruitment, saving 30% time on each hire and attracting highly qualified profiles.
+talent in time.
+We helped [Reference Company] automate their recruitment, saving 30% time on each hire and attracting

-It's not just optimization; it's a real change of pace.
+ultra-qualified profiles.
+It's not just an optimization, it's a real change of pace.
 Does that resonate with you?
+We

-Let's discuss if it could work for you too.
+can discuss to see if it works for you too.
+Talk soon, Virgile

 Another example:

-Interested in trying this approach?
+this approach?
 Let's chat for a few minutes to see how.
+Talk soon, Virgile

 3. AIDA Framework (Attention, Interest, Desire, Action)

-Capture attention, spark interest, create desire, and lead to action.
+Captures attention, sparks interest, creates desire, and leads to action.

 Example: